 The potential opportunities for Australian suppliers are:

-- Landscaping materials (eg. bricks, pavers, stones, rocks, pebbles and Decorative concrete)
+- Landscaping materials e.g. used and new sleepers, bricks, pavers, stones, rocks, pebbles and decorative concrete

 - Renovation products

 Tariffs on imported building materials vary and are controlled by the Ministry of Finance, where individual tariff rates can be found.